Past-release archive of Microsoft Cloud App Security

 The label for a policy within an alert now links back to the policy report.

-If there is no owner specified for a Dropbox file, notification email messages are sent to the recipient you set.
+If there's no owner specified for a Dropbox file, notification email messages are sent to the recipient you set.

 Cloud App Security supports an additional 24 languages extending our support to a total of 41 languages.